klovric/scdrm/README.md

  - is sshd active and unmasked
  - is (network|NetworkManger).service active and unmasked
  - if /etc/nologin or /var/run/nologin exist
- - rpm verify sshd, coreutils, bash, glibc
+ - verify sshd, coreutils, bash, glibc, rpm/dpkg
- - if default route is missing, restore it
+ - make sure default route is up and reachable
+ - verify systemd units
+ - filesystem sanity check

 SCDRM will try to prevent accidental deletion of its files and git by making files immutable.